 From lecture or forum-style presentations in classrooms, to awareness booths with interactive games, the goal is to educate this high-risk population so that they can make informed decisions about gambling.

-For more information email us at firstname.lastname@example.org or phone the Problem Gambling Help Line at 1.888.795.6111 to get connected to the Prevention Specialist in your area.
+For more information email us at firstname.lastname@example.org or phone the Gambling Support Line at 1.888.795.6111 to get connected to the Prevention Specialist in your area.

 How Much is Too Much?
 (Class presentation)

 Gam_iQ is a fun, engaging program for post-secondary students designed to raise awareness about the risks associated with gambling.
 It is delivered by a Prevention Specialist, using an interactive booth and trained student volunteers.

 Students visit the Gam_iQ booth which is set up in a high traffic area on campus, usually for 2-3 days.
 At the booth, students can take a short, 5-question quiz using an iPad application that teaches and reinforces Program messages.

 Participants receive take-away information and are eligible to receive various student incentives including a gift certificate to the campus bookstore or cafeteria and a different give-away each day.